Delta Adapts: Creating a Climate Resilient Future

 Background

-- The Delta Reform Act, passed by the California Legislature in 2009, which mandates the consideration of “the future impact of climate change and sea level rise” in restoration planning and identifies a restoration timeline horizon of 2100.
-The Act also notes that the Delta Plan may address “the effects of climate change and sea level rise on the three state highways that cross the Delta.”
+- The Sacramento-San Joaquin Delta Reform Act, chaptered in 2009, mandates the consideration of “the future impact of climate change and sea level rise” (Wat.
+Code, § 85066.) in restoration planning and identifies a restoration timeline horizon of 2100.
+(Wat.
+Code, § 85302.)
+The Act also notes that the Delta Plan may address “the effects of climate change and sea level rise on the three State highways that cross the Delta.”
+(Wat.
+Code, § 85307.)

-- Executive Order B-30-15, signed by Governor Brown in April 2015, which requires California state agencies to incorporate climate change into planning and investment decisions.
-It also requires agencies to prioritize natural infrastructure and actions toward climate preparedness among the most vulnerable populations.
+- Executive Order B-30-15, signed by Governor Brown in April 2015, requires State agencies to incorporate climate change into their planning and investment decisions.
+It also requires agencies’ planning and investment decisions to be guided by prioritizing natural infrastructure and protecting the most vulnerable populations.

-- The Delta Plan, California’s roadmap for the region in support of the coequal goals of a reliable statewide water supply and resilient Delta ecosystem.
-Research on climate change has advanced significantly since the Delta Plan’s adoption, with important implications for the Council as it seeks to fulfill its mission of furthering the coequal goals – which are sure to be continuously impacted by climate change.
+- The Delta Plan is California’s roadmap for the region, supporting the coequal goals of a reliable statewide water supply and resilient Delta ecosystem.
+Research on climate change has advanced significantly since the Delta Plan’s adoption, with important implications for the Council as it seeks to fulfill its mission of furthering the coequal goals, which are sure to be continuously impacted by climate change.

 As an agency of experienced planners, engineers, scientists, and communicators, the Council is uniquely equipped – and authorized – to steward the region toward resiliency.
-The Council regulates actions to ensure they support statewide water supply reliability and Delta ecosystem resiliency, and has the resources needed to guide climate adaptation in the region.
-Through its strong working relationships with government agencies on the federal, State, regional, and local levels, the Council has the ability to influence action in the Delta to improve its resilience over time and communicate the statewide implications of anticipated regional impacts.
+The Council has adopted regulations that support statewide water supply reliability and Delta ecosystem resiliency and has the resources needed to guide climate adaptation in the region.
+Through its strong working relationships with government agencies on the federal, State, regional, and local levels, the Council can influence action in the Delta to improve its resilience over time and communicate the statewide implications of anticipated regional impacts.

 The Council’s role in Delta Adapts has three core elements: